FeruzaShokirjonovna/Blog/README.md

 - Primary Color Dark (#2002b8): A deeper, darker shade of purple that complements the primary color.
 This hue can be used for accents or to highlight hover effects, giving the design depth and contrast.

--Secondary Color (#a0d333): This soft green hue complements the primary color palette, bringing a refreshing and natural feel to the design
+- Secondary Color (#a0d333): This soft green hue complements the primary color palette, bringing a refreshing and natural feel to the design

-Background Color (#fcf9f2): A light, almost off-white cream color that serves as the neutral background for the website.
+- Background Color (#fcf9f2): A light, almost off-white cream color that serves as the neutral background for the website.
 It ensures readability and allows other colors to pop without overwhelming the user.
 This soft tone helps create a pleasant, warm environment for the site.

 - Text Dark (#333333): A dark gray color, perfect for body text or any content where readability is crucial.